TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_a_response.md

 model can potentially lead to advances in educational practice.
-We have added text to the article, particularly in the introduction, to attempt to more clearly articulate what we believe our educational contribution is: providing a framework for automatic student behavioral pattern discovery as a component in a human-machine collaborative system to enable instructors to extract knowledge from data that is otherwise being un(der)-utilized.
+We have added text to the article, particularly in the introduction, to attempt to more clearly articulate what we believe our educational contribution is: proposing a specific way of visualizing student behavior patterns and their transitions, and providing a framework for automatic student behavioral pattern discovery as a component in a human-machine collaborative system to enable instructors to extract knowledge from data that is otherwise being un(der)-utilized.

 There remains a gap between the modeling technique and educational practice impact, but we envision that the proposed model can eventually lead to a